-- 3.6.1 New developments shall be designed to ensure high levels of emergency preparedness within a rural context. - (a) The County shall encourage the use of effective wildfire prevention techniques and the development of on-site firefighting measures to reduce the risk of wildfires resulting from development. - (b) The County may refer applications for subdivision and development to the province's Land and Forest Service or the local fire department for comment in evaluating the suitability of a site in forested land for development. - (c) The County shall consider the following as conditions for approval for development which is too remote to be adequately serviced by existing firefighting services:
+- 3.6.1 Developments shall be designed to ensure high levels of emergency preparedness within a rural context. - (a) Developments shall encourage the use of effective wildfire prevention techniques and the development of on-site firefighting measures to reduce the risk of wildfires resulting from development. - (b) Applications for subdivision and development may be referred to the province's Land and Forest Service or the local fire department for comment in evaluating the suitability of a site in forested land for development. - (c) Development which is too remote to be adequately serviced by existing firefighting services shall considered subject to the following as conditions for approval: - (i) the provision of a suitable on-site water supply for firefighting purposes; - (ii) the use of fire resistant building methods; - (iii) the installation of spark arrestors on chimneys; and/ or - (iv) the removal of trees, shrubs, and fuels in proximity to certain developments. - (d) Development in significant wildfire hazard areas shall be discouraged.

-3.6 Emergency Preparedness
+3.6 Goal: Emergency Preparedness